WaLLy3K/Pi-hole-Block-Page/README.md

 ![Blocked by Pi-hole](https://wally3k.github.io/style/blocked.svg)

+If the blockpage is accessed through an iframe, a 1x1 transparent GIF ~~will~~ should be shown.

 ## Install:
 **DISCLAIMER:** While these instructions have been tested for my own setup, they have not been verified on any other build.
 While it shouldn't break, be prepared to troubleshoot if necessary.